 ●AA amyloidosis in which the fibrils are composed of fragments of the acute phase reactant serum amyloid A. AA amyloidosis is typically reactive (secondary) to chronic inflammation.
 (See "Pathogenesis of secondary (AA) amyloidosis".)

 AL amyloidosis is a systemic disorder that can present with a variety of symptoms or signs, including heavy proteinuria (usually in the nephrotic range), edema, hepatosplenomegaly, otherwise unexplained heart failure, and the carpal tunnel syndrome.
 Although virtually all patients have multisystem amyloid deposition, it is not uncommon to present with evidence of mainly one organ being affected.
-(See "Renal amyloidosis" and "Gastrointestinal amyloidosis" and "Clinical manifestations and diagnosis of amyloid cardiomyopathy".)
+(See "Renal amyloidosis" and "Gastrointestinal amyloidosis: Clinical manifestations, diagnosis, and management" and "Clinical manifestations and diagnosis of amyloid cardiomyopathy".)